Big thanks to

 1 small container, such as a small Tupperwareฎ or margarine container

-60 Jewels such as marbles, heavy glass beads or rhinestones, or even poker chips (or gum drops, which the team could eat if they wash hands before beginning the problem!)
+60 “Jewels” such as marbles, heavy glass beads or rhinestones, or even poker chips (or gum drops, which the team could eat if they wash hands before beginning the problem!)

-Setup: .Before the team enters the room, mark out the distances of 6, 8, and 10 inches with 6 pieces of tape across the entire width of a 6 table.
-Mark 3 Xs with the tape between each of the 6, 8 and 10 strips to indicate the area that needs to be spanned.
-You should also write on the X 6 area, 8 area or 10area.
+Setup: .Before the team enters the room, mark out the distances of 6, 8, and 10 inches with 6 pieces of tape across the entire width of a 6’ table.
+Mark 3 X’s with the tape between each of the 6”, 8” and 10” strips to indicate the area that needs to be spanned.
+You should also write on the X 6” area, 8” area or 10”area.
 Or use colored paper in between the tape strips to indicate the different areas.
-You should write on the paper 6 area, 8 or 10.
+You should write on the paper 6” area, 8” or 10”.

 As you read the problem indicate the marks for the 6, 8, and 10 inches.
 Also demonstrate the loading of a jewels in the container and where the structure may not touch.

-next one is added.
-If the team seems to be adding jewels too quickly, ask them
+Make a reasonable allowance for the two-second time limit … a stopwatch is not necessary, but the container must hold the jewel for a count of 2 before the next one is added.
+If the team seems to be adding jewels too quickly, ask them to slow down.

 Scoring chart:

-Teamwork 1-15pts |
+Teamwork

-Distances spanned: 6(5pts)/ 8(10pts)/ 10(15pts) |
+Distances spanned:

-Supporting container: 5 pts |
+Supporting container:

-Each jewel held for 2 seconds: 6(1pt X # held) / 8(2pts X # held)/10(3pts X # held) |
+6”(1pt X # held) / 8”(2pts X # held)/10”(3pts X # held)

-ำJosh Boitnott 2004
+Josh Boitnott 2004